Klikk

-Klikk is an Bengali language video-on-demand, OTT, streaming service owned and maintained by Angel Television Private Limited with headquarters in Kolkata, India.
+Klikk is a Bengali language video-on-demand, OTT, streaming service owned and maintained by Angel Television Private Limited with headquarters in Kolkata, India.

 History

 In 1986, Angel Television Private Limited was founded in Kolkata, India, and started its business with movie acquisitions.
 In 2020, when Klikk was launched by Vikas Tantiya, the company got transformed into a fully vertically integrated studio.

 A short videos sharing mobile app Chingari was collaborated with Klikk in 2021.

 KliKK is available for Android, iOS, Amazon Fire TV, Android TV, Jio Store and Mi TV.

 Content

-Klikk focuses on original web series, feature films, short films, animated films, and a library of over 1000 Bengali language films across many genres.
+Klikk focuses on original web series, television programmes, feature films, short films, animated films, and a library of over 1000 Bengali language films across many genres.